w3f/polkadot-wiki/docs/learn/how-to/change-controller-account.md

 !!!info "Related concepts"
     For the underlying concepts, see [Staking (advanced)](../learn-staking-advanced.md).

-_Discover the Staking Dashboard that makes staking much easier and check our[extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._
+_Discover the Staking Dashboard that makes staking much easier and check the[extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._

 * * *